wavejumper/rehook-test/README.md

 Therefore, rehook-test can:

 * Test your entire application, from data to view with absolutely no mocking
-* Test that your component is in sync with your data layer's contract
+* Test that your components are in sync with your data layer's contract
 * Test that your components actually return a valid React element

 # Writing tests